ohata-toast/Maps/en/map-studio-v1.0.md

 ## Application Service > Maps > Web Map Guide > Map Studio Guide

-UMOS Map Studio is a map-style editing tool co-developed by 42dot Inc. and INAVI Systems Corp.
+Map Studio is a map-style editing tool co-developed by 42dot Inc. and INAVI Systems Corp.
-Here, you will learn about the features of UMOS Map Studio and how to get started.
+Here, you will learn about the features of Map Studio and how to get started.

 ## UMOS Map Studio features

-First, you can create your own customized map by changing fonts and legend icons to map generation methods.
+First, you can create your own unique map by modifying not only fonts but also map colors and legends icons as you want.

 <img src="https://static.toastoven.net/prod_maps/maps-studio-1.png">